fblpalmeira/pcir/README.md

 ## Discussions

-The **Discussions** section is the space for the `pcir` community to have conversations, ask questions, and post answers without opening issues.
-It’s a great place for users to interact informally, share ideas, discuss how to use the package, and seek help with problems or questions without the need to create a formal issue.
+The **Discussions** section is the space for the `pcir` community to ask questions, share ideas, or get help without opening formal issues.

-You can join the conversation and start discussing here: [pcir Discussions](https://github.com/fblpalmeira/pcir/discussions)
+Join the conversation here: [pcir Discussions](https://github.com/fblpalmeira/pcir/discussions)

 ## Contact